Good to have you along on this post-Christmas day, December 26th.

 It's called production.

-But but look the people clamoring for a bailout of foreclosures, unbeknownst to you, are you are really it really isn't the little guy in foreclosure.
+But look, the people clamoring for a bailout of foreclosures, unbeknownst to you, it really isn't the little guy in foreclosure.

 It's Wall Street, the people that own the mortgages in the secondary market.

-And they're the ones demanding the bailout because w when when I bail out you if you're foreclosing, that makes what their investment, the investment they're holding good.
+And they're the ones demanding the bailout because when I bail out you if you're foreclosing, that makes what their investment, the investment they're holding, good.

 That's true.